-I’d recommend three days as the perfect amount of time explore Eindhoven – you’ll be able to combine one of the festivals or events with a visit to the city and Strijp S (and the flying saucer at the Evoluon), a show or concert at one of the theatres and a night out.
+I’d recommend three days as the perfect amount of time to spend in Eindhoven – you’ll be able to combine one of the festivals or events with a visit to the city and Strijp S (and the flying saucer at the Evoluon), a show or concert at one of the theatres and a night out.
 Start the next day with a (hangover) breakfast and spend the rest of the day filling your shopping bags.

 Meneer de Boer at Keizersgracht 20 is my favourite breakfast spot in Eindhoven because the owners are nice and authentic people, the place is laid back and breakfast is served all day.
 Try the wentelteefjes or hangover breakfast, it’s mouthwateringly good!
 If you’re planning to start your day with shopping at the Demer, grab a healthy breakfast at the Happiness Café or the sandwich-bar at Sissy Boy.

 A good place to enjoy a coffee is Zwart Wit Koffie at Victoriapark 7, in the city centre.
 They serve good coffee and little snacks and also have a terrace that‘s sunny all day.

 Other great coffee spots include Beanbrothers Stadsbranderij, Lucifer Specialty Coffee and Coffeelab near the train station.

 When you’re in the Strijp S area be sure to grab your coffee at the Onder de Leidingstraat, which is also a really good restaurant with lots of organic delights.